ga-wdi-pvd/rails_features_CRD/index_show.md

 <p><%= @todo.author %></p>
 ```

 You'll notice here, we're using the `todos` prefix for the index route in the `link_to`.
 It's very important we're very exact when we write the path in a `link_to` helper.
-One 's' can change the route completely.
+One "s" can change the route completely.

 Awesome!
 We now have a fully fledged index and show feature for our application.

-## The Show Feature: You do - Tunr
+## The Show Feature: You Do - Tunr

 - Create a show feature for each artist.
 - Make sure the show feature links to the index of artists.